wangronin/MIP-EGO/README.md

 import numpy as np

 #import our package, the surrogate model and the search space classes
-from BayesOpt import BayesOpt
+from mipego import mipego
-from BayesOpt.surrogate import RandomForest from BayesOpt.SearchSpace import ContinuousSpace, NominalSpace, OrdinalSpace
+from mipego.surrogate import RandomForest from mipego.SearchSpace import ContinuousSpace, NominalSpace, OrdinalSpace

 # The "black-box" objective function
 def obj_func(x):